Acoustic ecology

-World Forum for Acoustic Ecology

-The World Forum for Acoustic Ecology is an international collective of people and organizations who study the world's soundscapes.
-There are eight groups that make up the World Forum for Acoustic Ecology: the Australian Forum for Acoustic Ecology, the Canadian Association for Acoustic Ecology, the Finnish Society for Acoustic Ecology, the Hellenic Society for Acoustic Ecology, the Japanese Association for Soundscape Ecology, the Midwest Society for Acoustic Ecology, Red Ecologia Acustica Mexico, and the UK and Ireland Soundscape Community.
-Every three years since the WFAE's founding at Banff, Canada in 1993, an international symposium has taken place.
-Stockholm, Amsterdam, Devon, Peterborough, and Melbourne followed.
-In November 2006, the WFAE meeting took place in Hirosaki, Japan.
-Koli, Finland, was the meeting place of the latest WFAE world conference.

 Bioacoustics

 Noise is generally a by-product of increased urbanization and development.
 As our cities became more industrialized, the volume and frequency of anthrophony, man-made noise signals, increased.
 Noise can alter the acoustic environment of aquatic and terrestrial habitats.

 Animal biodiversity has shown to decline because of chronic noise levels in cities and along roadways.
+Musician and soundscape ecologist Bernie Krause relates biophony to an orchestra, where different groups of animals in an environment make sounds at different levels to avoid overlap or competition in their communication.
+Manmade noise such as jets flying over a habitat can disrupt the natural order of these sounds, even putting certain species in danger of predators.
+For example, some frogs synchronize in a way that protects individuals from attracting attention.
+The noise of a jet can cause the frogs to stop or fall out of sync, temporarily breaking this effect and exposing them to other animals.

+On land, animal communication is shaped by physical characteristics of an environment such as distance, range of vision, weather, and surrounding noise.
+The physical layout of a habitat may impede the spread of soundwaves while air conditions can affect sound quality and speed.
+Animals can adapt to factors like distance by adjusting the frequency and amplitute of their calls to maximize communication effectiveness.
 Some species such as the urban great tits have changed the frequency of their calls to adapt.
 Soundscapes of particular habitats are always evolving because the activities and species that exist in those habitats changes over time.

 In terms of evolution, man-made noise is a much more recent phenomenon.
 Indeed, through investigating collected recordings, ecologists can study ethology of animal acoustic communication, evolution, and development of acoustic behavior, relationships between animal sounds and their environment.
-However, all those ecological research goals have a precondiction that those bioacoustic recordings are well investigated such as the animal species can be accurately recognized.
+However, all those ecological research goals have a precondition that those bioacoustic recordings are well investigated so that the animal species can be accurately recognized.
 Scientific research has shown that it has potential to change behavior, alter physiology and even restructure animal communities.

 Soundscapes

-Soundscapes are made up of the anthrophony, geophony and biophony of a particular environment.
+Soundscapes are composed of the anthrophony, geophony and biophony of a particular environment.
 They are specific to location and change over time.
 Acoustic ecology aims to study the relationship between these things, i.e. the relationship between humans, animals and nature, within these soundscapes.
-Soundscapes are very dense and sensitive; even something like a change in temperature can significantly affect the quality of the sound that can thrive.

-Example of acoustic evidence that have impacts on areas
+These relationships are delicate and subject to disruption by natural or man-made means.

+In his book The Tuning of the World, Schafer used new terms like 'soundmarks' -- a specific community's distinctive sounds—and 'keynotes' -- prevalent but overlooked background sounds such as traffic—to help categorize the different elements of a soundscape.

+Biophony

+Biophony is the study of sounds emerging from animal sources, like whale vocalizations or birdsong.

+Geophony

+Geophony can be defined as the sounds originating from the Earth's natural processes, such as the blowing of wind or movement of waves.